Post-Lockdown, I'm Dipping Into My Dating Archives To See What I Missed

 I received my second vaccination just as the world started to open up again but was still cautious when I agreed to a socially distanced walk with Ben, the first ex I’d matched with.
 We walked and talked for four hours, never running out of conversation but frequently running out of pavement.
 At one point, our arms brushed against each other and my stomach flipped.
 Given that our first date in 2015 involved us getting very drunk and naked within hours, the reunion was incredibly pure but equally great.

 Sadly, despite some serious sexting and plans with three guys, there’ve been no more IRL dates.
 Yet.
-With the Delta variant wreaking havoc, meet-ups have been cancelled last minute due to dreaded pings from the NHS app.
+With the Delta variant wreaking havoc, meet-ups have been cancelled last minute due to dreaded pings from the health department.
 But I’m hoping that Second Chance Summer (as I’ve started calling it) will continue to provide opportunities for fun.

 It’s taken me a while to realise that I’d been resisting these ‘good men’ because I didn’t think I deserved them.
 I may have judged these particular guys harshly the first time around but it was a deliberate act of self-sabotage from someone with low self-esteem.
 Now I know my worth and that I truly deserve happiness.